mattrwh-pC506/ghostclip/README.md

 # ghostclip

-A Project for publishing plaid transactions to a google calendar server account.
+A Project for publishing bank account transactions (via PLAID API) to a google calendar account in order to visualize spending and payments over time.